-Every student must have a pair of gym shoes in his/her locker at all times.
-For their safety, students may not participate in gym without the appropriate shoes.
+All students must have a pair of gym shoes in his/her locker at all times.
+For their safety, students may not participate in PE without the appropriate shoes.
 These shoes may also be used as indoor shoes.

 Violators will be asked to correct the infraction, will be sent to the administrator’s office and parents will be called to bring in the proper clothing.
 If a second infraction occurs, the student will be disciplined.
 The administrator has the final say and decision in all matters.